CSCfi/csc-user-guide/docs/computing/disk.md

 ## Increasing Quotas

-The quota of the _scratch_ and _projappl_ directories can be increased, but only if the analysis or computing task requires more data to be simultaneously available on the disk environment of Puhti than what is allowed by the quota.
-In these cases, please send a request to _servicedesk@csc.fi_.
-In the request, please indicate the project, storage size needed, purpose and duration of the quota extension.
-In the future, the process for increasing quotas will be improved.
-Please allow for some delay in serving this kind of requests.

-Data that is not under active computing should be stored in the Allas storage service.
+The quotas of the _scratch_ and _projappl_ directories can be increased if needed.

+You can use [MyCSC](https://my.csc.fi) to manage these quotas.
+1. Login to MyCSC and select the project you want to modify.
+2. In the _Services_ list, click open the settings for _Puhti_ service.
+This opens a page where the project manages can modify the quotas.

-Note that the extended scratch quota consumes your CSC billing unit quota regardless of how much data you actually have in the scratch directory.
+Note that the extended scratch quota consumes your CSC billing units regardless of how much data you actually have in the scratch directory.
 See [billing](../accounts/billing.md) for details.
 Furthermore, even after the quota is increased, the automatic cleaning process will continue removing idle files from the _scratch_ directory.

+Remember also, that you can increase these values only to some extent.
+Especially in the case of number of files, you should reconsider your data workflow, if it requires that tens of millions of files are stored to the _scartch_ area.

+Data that is not under active computing should be stored in the Allas storage service.

 ## Additional disk areas